-They are forced to kill and loot, they have to go to the front, are driven by mine fields or used for espionage.
-250,000 children and adolescents are abused as a soldier worldwide.
-If the war is over, many are traumatized and urgently need support.
-Start with us to ensure that this serious child rights violation will be stopped and these girls and boys get a chance to return to civil society.
+They are forced to kill and plunder, sent to the front lines, driven through minefields, or used for espionage.
+250,000 children and young people are abused as soldiers worldwide in over 20 countries.
+They are severely traumatized and urgently need support.
+Join us in advocating for an end to this grave violation of children's rights and for these girls and boys to have a chance to return to civilian society.

 Your donation helps!